motivatedsloth/jquery-restful/README.md

 *toJSON* function must return on object or data string suitable for jQuery.post data argument.
 Default built in function will create a hierarchical object.
 It filters the form elements as such $elem.find(":input:not(.exclude, button, :submit, :reset)").

-Field names are of the sort events[start], events[stop] would create an object like:
+Field names of the sort events[start], events[stop] would create an object like:

     {events: {start: value1, stop: value2}}

 *fromJSON* function will receive the data to load into the form.
 The context of the form is the jQuery form element. ie this.find(":input").
 Note the built in